 History of the Charles H. Mason Theological Seminary

-Named after Bishop Charles Harrison Mason, Sr. (September 8, 1864 - November 17, 1961), one of the most prolific and influential religious leaders in the twentieth century, the Charles Harrison Mason Theological Seminary at the Interdenominational Theological Center is the Official school for graduate theological education in the Church of God in Christ.
-Located at a cooperative, nonpartisan theological educational venture known as the Interdenominational Theological Center (ITC) in Atlanta, Georgia, the Charles Harrison Mason Theological Seminary is part of a consortium of five seminaries and an interdenominational Christian fellowship from different Protestant denominations.
+Named after Bishop Charles Harrison Mason, Sr. (September 8, 1864 - November 17, 1961), one of the most prolific and influential religious leaders in the twentieth century, the Charles H. Mason Theological Seminary at the Interdenominational Theological Center (ITC) is the Official school for religious studies and graduate theological education in the Church of God in Christ.
+Located at a cooperative, ecumenical theological educational venture known as the ITC in Atlanta, Georgia, the Charles H. Mason Theological Seminary at the ITC is part of a consortium of five seminaries and an interdenominational Christian fellowship from different Protestant denominations.

-Initial plans for the Charles H. Mason Theological Seminary began in 1965 when Senior Bishop Ozro Thurston Jones, Sr., convened a planning committee to explore the possibility of the Church of God in Christ organizing a seminary and it becoming an affiliate of the Interdenominational Theological Center.
-He also invited Dr. Harry V. Richardson, President of ITC, to Memphis, Tennessee, to meet with that special committee assembled to discuss the idea.
-In the fall of 1968, the General Assembly of the Church of God in Christ approved a new Constitution, which authorized a new administrative infrastructure.
-This administration, headed by then Presiding Bishop James Oglethorpe Patterson, Sr., and a Presidium called the General Board, made the idea of the Church of God in Christ having its own Seminary one of its priorities.
-Bishop Patterson convened another planning committee led by Bishop D. A. Burton, General Secretary of the Church, and Bishop Roy L. H. Winbush, President of the Publishing House.
-This committee finalized plans for organizing the Seminary and its entrance into the Interdenominational Theological Center.
-In April 1970, the General Assembly of the Church of God in Christ authorized opening the Charles H. Mason Theological Seminary and its becoming a Constituent Seminary of the Interdenominational Theological Center.
-Our current Presiding Bishop, Charles E. Blake, Sr., was elected the first Chairman of the Board of Trustees of the Charles H. Mason Theological Seminary, while Dr. Leonard Lovett was chosen as the first President-Dean.
-The Seminary officially opened in the fall of 1970.
-Bishop Dr. Oliver J. Haney, Jr., served as President-Dean of the Charles H. Mason Theological Seminary from 1974 until his retirement in June 2004.
+Initial plans for the Charles H. Mason Theological Seminary began in 1965 when Senior Bishop Ozro Thurston Jones, Sr., convened a planning committee to explore the possibility of the Church of God in Christ organizing a seminary and it becoming an affiliate of the ITC.
+He also invited Dr. Harry V. Richardson, President of ITC, to Memphis, Tennessee, to meet with the special committee assembled to discuss the idea.
+In the fall of 1968, the General Assembly of the Church of God in Christ approved a new Constitution, which authorized a new governance infrastructure.
+This administration, headed by the Presiding Bishop James Oglethorpe Patterson, Sr., and a Presidium called the General Board, made the idea of the Church of God in Christ having its own School for the training of its clergy and laity for ministry in the Black Pentecostal tradition one of its priorities.
+Presiding Bishop James Oglethorpe Patterson, Sr. convened another planning committee led by Bishop D. A. Burton, General Secretary of the Church, and the then Elder, now Bishop, Roy L. H. Winbush, President of the Publishing House.
+This committee finalized plans for organizing the Seminary and its entrance into the ITC.
+In April 1970, the General Assembly of the Church of God in Christ authorized the Charles Harrison Mason Theological Seminary becoming a Constituent Seminary of the ITC.
+The fact that the Charles H. Mason Theological Seminary opened its doors in September 1970, and the fact that it is a constituent of the ITC means the following; (a) the Charles H. Mason Theological Seminary is the oldest fully accredited Pentecostal Seminary in America; and (2) the Charles H. Mason Theological Seminary is the only fully accredited African-American Pentecostal Seminary in the United States.

+The Founding Chairman of the Board of Trustees of the Charles H. Mason Theological Seminary was Bishop, Charles E. Blake, Sr. Dr. Leonard Lovett, the first clergy person in the Church of God in Christ to receive a PhD in Religion from a top-tier research institution in the United States was the first President-Dean.
+Elder, now Bishop and Doctor, Oliver J. Haney, Jr., served as President-Dean of the Charles H. Mason Theological Seminary from 1974 until his retirement in June 2004.
 Elder Arthur F. Mosley served as the interim President-Dean from 2002-2005.
 Dr. Harold Bennett is the current President-Dean, and he was selected to lead the Seminary in 2005.

-The Charles Harrison Mason Theological Seminary, on the one hand, provides opportunity for students to study with faculty, who have PhD’s and have published books, articles, commentaries, and other scholarly literature on the Bible, Hermeneutics, Theology, Ethics, Church History, Missions, Church Administration, and other subjects in Religious studies.
-Noteworthy is it that members of the faculty from the Interdenominational Theological Center are members of the Society of Biblical Literature, the American Academy of Religion, The Society for Pentecostal Studies, The Society for the Study of Black Religion, and a host of other professional associations related to the study of and examination of Religion and Theology.
-As it was said above, students who attend the Charles H. Mason Theological Seminary at the ITC study with faculty who received their PhD's in Religion and Theology from Vanderbilt, Yale, Harvard, Emory, Boston University, Duke, and other major research and graduate degree granting institutions here in the United States.
+The Charles H. Mason Theological Seminary, on the one hand, provides opportunity for students to study with faculty, who have PhD’s and published books, articles, commentaries, and other professional and scholarly literature on the Bible, Hermeneutics, Theology, Ethics, Church History, Missions, Church Administration, Pastoral Care and Counseling, and other subjects in Religious studies.
+It is noteworthy that members of the faculty from the ITC are members of the Society of Biblical Literature, the American Academy of Religion, The Society for Pentecostal Studies, The Society for the Study of Black Religion, and a host of other professional associations related to the study and professional practice of Religion and Theology.
+As it was said above, students who attend the Charles H. Mason Theological Seminary at the ITC study with faculty who received their PhD's in Religion and Theology from Vanderbilt, Yale, Harvard, Emory, Boston University, Duke, and other top-tier research and graduate degree-granting institutions.